Jaylinn Hawkins

-Jaylinn Hawkins (born August 25, 1997) is an American football safety for the Atlanta Falcons of the National Football League (NFL).
-He played college football at California.
+Jaylinn Hawkins (born August 25, 1997) is a Panamanian-American professional football safety for the New England Patriots of the National Football League (NFL).
+He played college football for the California Golden Bears and selected by the Atlanta Falcons in the fourth round of the 2020 NFL draft.

 College career

 Hawkins attended Buena Park High School, where he was a four star recruit, and graduated in 2015.
-He played college football at California and redshirted his first year.
+He played college football at the University of California, Berkeley, and redshirted his first year with the California Golden Bears in 2015.

 In the 2016 season, Hawkins played snaps in all 12 games and started three games at safety.
 He was also recognized as a scholar-athlete of the week.
-His uncle, Jeremiah Hawkins, joined the Bears as a freshman wide receiver this season.
+His cousin, Jeremiah Hawkins, joined the Bears as a freshman wide receiver this season.

 In 2017, Hawkins started 11 of the team's 12 games and played snaps in all 12.

 In 2018, Hawkins started 12 of the team's 13 games and played snaps in all 13.
 He led the Pac-12 with 6 interceptions.
 When targeted, he held the lowest passer rating (1.7) amongst Pac-12 safeties.
 At the 2018 Cheez-It Bowl, Hawkins had three interceptions, the most in any bowl game that year.
 Hawkins was named Defensive MVP of the game despite Cal's loss to TCU.

 Prior to the 2019 season, Hawkins was named a preseason 2nd team All-Pac-12 player.
 He started and played in all 13 games.
 During a game against Stanford, Hawkins made a one-handed interception that made the SportsCenter Top 10.

 In his overall college career, Jaylinn Hawkins recorded 156 tackles, 9.5 tackles for a loss, 10 interceptions and three forced fumbles and returned nine kicks for 129 yards.
 He graduated with a degree in American studies.

 Professional career

+Atlanta Falcons

-Hawkins was selected in the fourth round of the 2020 NFL Draft with the 134th overall pick by the Atlanta Falcons.
+Hawkins was selected in the fourth round of the 2020 NFL draft with the 134th overall pick by the Atlanta Falcons.
 His collegiate partner at safety, Ashtyn Davis, was taken in the third round of the 2020 NFL draft with the 68th overall pick by the New York Jets.
 Hawkins was placed on the reserve/COVID-19 list by the Falcons on July 28, 2020, and was activated eight days later.

-Hawkins scored his first professional touchdown in Week 6 of the 2022 NFL season against the San Francisco 49ers when he recovered a fumble in the end zone.
+Hawkins scored his first professional touchdown in Week 6 of the 2022 season against the San Francisco 49ers when he recovered a fumble in the end zone.
 He also recorded an interception in the same game.

+The Falcons waived Hawkins on October 17, 2023.

+Los Angeles Chargers

+On October 18, 2023, the Los Angeles Chargers claimed Hawkins off waivers.

+New England Patriots

+On March 21, 2024, Hawkins signed with the New England Patriots.
+He played in all 17 games with seven starts, recording 48 tackles and one pass deflection.